sf-wdi-44/intro-ruby/README.md

 Constants are meant to be defined _only once_, so they're often used for things like storing application settings, or other stuff we don't intend to change.

+> JavaScript's newest version recently added constants with the `const` reserved word.

-> You'll see many other conventions of Ruby as you learn it!
+**You'll see many other conventions of Ruby as you learn it!**